 “From being in class and just getting to know them, I felt comfortable enough like ‘Hey, I don’t really want to hold back who I am, and I think that I’m comfortable enough to tell you,’” Lawson said.
 “I also pick and choose who I want to come out to because of the kids in the class.
-I have some teachers where there’s kids in the class that I’m extremely close with, and it’s a small setting, so I don’t feel scared to just be like ‘Hey, this is me.’
+I have some teachers where there are kids in the class that I’m extremely close with, and it’s a small setting, so I don’t feel scared to just be like ‘Hey, this is me.’
 But some other classes…I don’t know how they’ll react, so I might just keep it to myself.”

 Adjustment counselor Deborah Guterman supports students one-on-one who might be struggling to find acceptance for their LGBT identity.
 She and other adjustment counselors can advocate for them with teachers and help connect them with other resources within the building or outside counseling.

 Guterman believes some training such as professional development classes can help empower faculty to support students who identify as part of the LGBT community.

 “There’s a professional development class being offered to teachers this coming March,” Guterman said. “…That’s one of the offerings is to gain a fuller understanding of what we can do as a school to just understand the needs [of LGBT students] and to provide more support.”

 This professional development class has also been offered in past years.

 Though adults can provide support, Guterman underscores the importance of students’ own role in creating an accepting community.